Over The Phone Interpretation Services

 Telephone interpreting is simply consecutive interpreting over the phone instead of face-to-face.
 This service provides an ideal solution when geographically dispersed people need to talk but do not share a common language.

 London Translations provides its own bespoke telephone interpreting service, which we call LanguageBridge.
 This system allows you to dial into the service with your own PIN.
 Mere moments later, an interpreter will join you on the line.
-These are frequently used for public service bodies, such as Medical and healthcare facilities, whose patients require over the phone language support to assist with bookings and appointments.
+These are frequently used for public service bodies, such as Medical and healthcare facilities, whose patients require over-the-phone interpretation to assist with bookings and appointments.

 Our telephone interpreters are available 24/7 and can be booked in advance or organised at the last minute.
 However, any ad hoc telephone interpretation made through LanguageBridge will not normally connect you to an interpreter with specialist knowledge of your sector.
 Consequently, this type of service is often requested by academic institutions, as it facilitates instant interpretation support between pupils, parents and teachers.
 However, booking ahead is strongly recommended for any conversations which require in-depth knowledge of your industry sector.